mcsee/Software-Design-Articles/Articles/AI Coding Tips/AI Coding Tip 001 - Commit Before Prompt/readme.md

 Context Control: You ensure the AI is working on your latest, stable logic.

-Tests are always green: You are not breaking existing functionality.
+Tests are always green: You aren't breaking existing functionality.

 # Context 🧠